11 Step Recipe For A Perfect Zero Waste Kitchen

 If you don’t need it, don’t buy it.
 If you do buy it, make it worth it and make it last.

 Plus, nothing makes a kitchen look more cookworthy than a clean, minimalist appearance.

-You may have noticed many of things on this list are also found in our zero waste kit and that’s no coincidence.
+You may have noticed many of the things on this list are also found in our zero waste starter kit, and that’s no coincidence.